 It’s no secret for everyone that Bali is a mecca of surfing.
 Since we are in close proximity to this island, so we often work with surfers on improving their breath-hold skills during wipe-outs.

 In addition to the two-day courses for surfers that are available in our school we also regularly conduct short master classes in friendly surf schools and camps in Bali.

-The most common question from surfers is: “How do I train holding my breath for surfing?“
+The most common question from surfers is: “How do I train to hold my breath for surfing?“

-That is why for successful breath-hold during wipeout the most important thing is your mental preparation.
-Only then you can start your trainings to improve directly the physiological capabilities of the body.
+That is why for a successful breath-hold during wipeout the most important thing is your mental preparation.
+Only then you can start your training to improve directly the physiological capabilities of the body.

 Your first warm-up shall be a muscle stretching.
 You usually do stretching before you go into the ocean, right?
 Now we provide you with one more reason to do it – stretched muscles consume less oxygen.